todd-elvers/mic-to-speaker-mapper/readme.md

 #### How to run it

-Either build the JAR and execute, run `Startup.java`, or `cd` to the project root and run `./gradlew run`.
+- `cd` to the project root and execute `gradlew run`

+Optionally, you could execute `gradlew jar` and then execute the JAR directly.